Flink SQL DML¶

 Updates

-This chapter offers continue on the best practices for implementing Flink SQL solutions, for Data Manipulation Language queries.
-DML is used to define statements which modify the data and don’t change the metadata.
+This chapter continues the discussion of best practices for implementing Flink SQL Data Manipulation Language (DML) queries.
+DML defines statements that modify data without changing metadata.

 - Confluent SQL documentation for DML samples